Praphas Charusathien: Family

 Praphas married to Thanpuying Sawai Jarusathien, daughter of Lt.
 Von and Huai Panprasit.
 They have a total of 6 children.
 Praphas's children were married to important people with military and political power, including Supaporn Charusathien married with Narong Kittikachorn son of Thanom Kittikachorn, Orapan Charusathien married with Yuthasak Sasiprapha and Supanapa Charusathien married with Somtat Attanand.

 Died

 Praphas Charusathien died on 18 August 1997 in Bangkok.

-Honours
+Honours and Personal Monogram

 received the following royal decorations in the Honours System of Thailand: